Chetannrevankar/Global_Games_Insights/README.md

 # 🏅 Global Games Insights - Olympic Data Analysis Project

 Welcome to the **Global Games Insights Repository!** 🎯🏆
 This project focuses on analyzing Olympic datasets using **Azure Cloud services**.
 It covers **data ingestion, transformation, and visualization** of athlete, team, and medal data.
-Built using **Azure Data Factory, Azure Blob Storage, and Azure Synapse Analytics** for complete end-to-end data insights. 🚀
+Built using **Azure Data Factory, Azure Blob Storage, and Azure Synapse Analytics** for complete end to end data insights. 🚀

 ## 📜 Table of Contents